nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_05-PROP_MGMT.md

 Pick an attraction class to augment.
 You're going to give it the ability to produce a dynamic value that can be accessed with simple dot notation.
 This value will be the animal most recently added to the attraction.

 1. Define a getter named `last_critter_added`
-2. The function should return the last item in the attraction's animal list
+2. The function should return the last item in the attraction's animal list.
+Remember, Python has the ability to use negative indexes.
 3. Once it's working as expected, add the same getter to the other attraction classes

 You should then be able to do the following: